Andrea Catsimatidis: Career

 Catsimatidis is an executive of the Red Apple Group and is a principal of Red Apple Real Estate, Vice President of First Federal Guarantee Insurance Company, and managing director of Gristedes supermarkets.
-All three companies are owned by her father.
+Her father owns all three companies.

 Politics

-She was elected chair of the Manhattan Republican party in 2017, a position she has held since.
+She was elected chairwoman of the Manhattan Republican party in 2017, a position she has held since.
 In January 2019, she appeared on CNN to discuss the government shutdown.
-In March 2019, the New York Posts Jon Levine called her a "rising GOP star".
+In March 2019, the New York Post's Jon Levine called her a "rising GOP star".
 After Joe Biden defeated then-President Donald Trump in the 2020 presidential election, Catsimatidis made unsubstantiated claims of election fraud.
-In November 2020, she said "Is Joe Biden planning a coup by trying to create his own parallel government?"
-In February 2021 Catsimatidis tweeted "Corporate America helped rig the election.”
-Shortly after a mob of Trump supporters stormed the Capitol, Catsimatidis promoted debunked claims that Antifa activists were among the rioters; she emphasized that her aim was to ensure all the evidence was considered, so attackers could be brought to justice.
+In November 2020, she said, "Is Joe Biden planning a coup by trying to create his own parallel government?"
+In February 2021, Catsimatidis tweeted "Corporate America helped rig the election.”
+Shortly after a mob of Trump supporters stormed the Capitol, Catsimatidis promoted debunked claims that antifa activists were among the rioters; she emphasized that she aimed to ensure all the evidence was considered so that attackers could be brought to justice.